Back to BlogCompliance

 January 10, 2026 15 min read

 NABH (National Accreditation Board for Hospitals & Healthcare Providers) accreditation is the gold standard for healthcare quality in India.
-This comprehensive guide covers everything you need to know to achieve NABH accreditation for your hospital.
+Over 4,200 hospitals in India are now NABH-accredited, and accredited hospitals report a 60% reduction in patient complaints.
+This comprehensive guide covers the complete process, all 10 chapters, costs (₹3-25 Lakhs), and a 12-month timeline to achieve NABH accreditation.

 What is NABH Accreditation?